AMA Elections

 9. Every state and specialty society delegation is encouraged to participate in a caucus, for the purposes of candidate review activities.

-1. Every effort should be made to nominate two or more eligible members for each Council vacancy.
+1. Every effort should be made to have two or more candidates for each vacancy.

 III.
 Candidate announcement, nominations and open positions

-1. Individuals intending to seek election at the next Annual Meeting should make their intentions known to the Speakers by providing the Speaker’s office with an electronic announcement “card” that includes any or all of the following elements and no more: the candidate’s name, photograph, email address, the office sought and a list of endorsing societies.
+1. Individuals intending to seek election at the next Annual Meeting should make their intentions known to the Speakers by providing the Speaker’s office with an electronic announcement “card” that includes any or all of the following elements and no more: the candidate’s name, photograph, the office sought, the sponsoring group, if any, and a list of endorsing groups, if any.
 The Speakers will ensure that the information is posted on our AMA website in a timely fashion, generally on the morning of the last day of a House of Delegates meeting or upon adjournment of the meeting.
 Announcements that include additional information (e.g., a brief resume) will not be posted to the website.
 Printed announcements may not be distributed to members of the House by any method.

 2. Announcement cards of all known candidates will be projected on the last day of the Annual and Interim Meetings of our House of Delegates and posted on the AMA website.
 Following each meeting, an “Official Candidate Notification” will be sent electronically to the House.
 It will include a list of all announced candidates and all potential newly opened positions which may open as a result of the election of any announced candidate.
 Additional notices will also be sent out with regular Speaker communications to the HOD and with the Speaker’s notice of the opening of active campaigning which generally follows the April Board meeting.